-We recorded operating cash outflows for 2017 and 2018 because our operations are working capital intensive; any insufficient levels of liquidity may adversely affect our cash flow and working capital and results of operations
+Our operations are working capital intensive, any insufficient levels of liquidity may adversely affect our cash flow and working capital and results of operations

-For the year ended 31 December 2016, 2017 and 2018, our net cash generated from (used in) operating activities amounted to RMB56.6 million, (RMB171.1 million) and (RMB137.3 million), respectively.
-In addition, as at 31 December 2016, 2017 and 2018, we had RMB104.9 million, RMB13.6 million and RMB61.4 million of cash and cash equivalents, respectively.
+For the year ended 31 December 2015, 2016, 2017 and the six months ended 30 June 2018, our net cash generated from (used in) operating activities amounted to RMB47.5 million, RMB56.6 million, (RMB171.1 million) and (RMB55.4 million), respectively.
+In addition, as at 31 December 2015, 2016, 2017 and 30 June 2018, we had RMB60.8 million, RMB104.9 million, RMB13.6 million and RMB27.3 million of cash and cash equivalents, respectively.

 Historically, we have spent a significant amount of cash on our operating activities, principally to procure raw materials for our products and to provide deposit guarantees for our Cable Business (see further discussion below).
 We finance our operational activities mainly through short-term banking credit facilities (including bank acceptance bills) secured by a portion of our fixed assets, land use rights, receivables and restricted deposits.
-As at 31 December 2016, 2017 and 2018, our short-term bank borrowings amounted to RMB337.4 million, RMB433.4 million and RMB731.0 million, respectively, and our bills payables amounted to RMB239.0 million, RMB203.8 million and RMB343.9 million, respectively.
+As at 31 December 2015, 2016, 2017 and 30 June 2018, our short-term bank borrowings amounted to RMB295.3 million, RMB337.4 million, RMB433.4 million and RMB574.8 million, respectively, and our bills payables amounted to RMB324.5 million, RMB239.0 million, RMB203.8 million and RMB292.6 million, respectively.
 Historically, we have rolled over our short-term bank borrowings on an annual basis.
 However, we cannot guarantee you that we will have sufficient funds available to pay all of our borrowings upon maturity in the future.
 Failure to roll over our short-term borrowings at maturity or to service our debt could result in the imposition of penalties, including increases in interest rates, legal actions against us by our creditors, or even insolvency.
 Please refer to "Financial Information - Liquidity and Capital Resources" for further details.

 We generally provide prepayments to our primary suppliers of up to 80% of our estimated 12 months procurement volume on a rolling basis (for our Prestressed Materials Business) or of total contract value (for our Cable Business), which further results in pressure on our working capital.
 Please see "Business - Procurement - Our suppliers contracts".
-As at 31 December 2016, 2017 and 2018, we had provided prepayments in the amount of RMB440.2 million, RMB700.8 million and RMB961.7 million, respectively.
-In addition, our Cable Business projects may require us to provide deposit guarantees of between 5% to 10% of the contract value (in terms of performance bonds); and as at 31 December 2016, 2017 and 2018, we had provided deposits (current and non-current) in the amount of RMB121.1 million, RMB284.3 million and RMB260.3 million, respectively.
+As at 31 December 2015, 2016, 2017, and 30 June 2018, we had provided prepayments in the amount of RMB483.7 million, RMB440.2 million, RMB700.8 million and RMB730.3 million, respectively.
+In addition, our Cable Business projects may require us to provide deposit guarantees of between 5% to 10% of the contract value (in terms of performance bonds); and as at 31 December 2015, 2016, 2017, and 30 June 2018, we had provided deposits (current and non-current) in the amount of RMB134.9 million, RMB121.1 million, RMB284.3 million and RMB267.6 million, respectively.
 Please see "Business - Sales and Marketing - Cable Business".
 We fund our prepayments and deposit guarantees mainly through our banking credit facilities (including bank acceptance bills) and cash balances.
-In addition, as at 31 December 2016, 2017 and 2018, our trade, retention and bills receivables were RMB578.3 million, RMB545.0 million and RMB803.2 million, respectively.
-As such, we face a strong pressure in maintaining an adequate level of cash flow and liquidity position.
 Although we have historically been able to maintain adequate working capital primarily through cash generated from operations and our banking credit facilities, any failure by our customers to settle outstanding trade receivables or our inability to borrow from banks in the future could materially and adversely affect our cash flow, financial condition and results of operations.